Alright, friends. I hope you’re excited about part-two of our goal-setting series. With 2020 just around the corner, it’s time to talk strategy!

 Also, when you have these incredible goals, one of the best things you can do – in addition to mapping out a clear plan – is work with a coach.
 When you have that outside person to help you sort through the mind drama, create concrete plans, offer accountability, and explore different ideas and strategies, it is truly a transformative experience.

-So again, if you want to see what that’s like, I encourage you to sign up for a free one-on-one 30-minute session with me.
-We will get started on mapping out a plan, identifying both your impossible goal and your S.M.A.R.T. goals to help you get there, and tackling some of the mind drama that might come up as you’re working toward this end result.
+So again, if you want to see what that’s like, I encourage you to sign up for a free one-on-one session with me.
+We will get started on mapping out a plan, identifying both your impossible goal and your S.M.A.R.T. goals to help you get there, and whether my coaching program is a good fit to help you get there.
 Just head to imbusybeingawesome.com/freesession and grab a spot that works for you.
 And if you don’t see a time that works with your schedule, you can always send me an email at Paula @ imbusybeingawesome.com.
 Suggest two or three dates and times that do work for you, and we’ll make it happen.

 Oh, and one more free resource that you should definitely take advantage of is my free goal-setting mini-training.
 It takes less than 15 minutes of your time, and it will get you taking action on one of your goals this week.
 Seriously.
 So just head to imbusybeingawesome.com/goals and you can sign up there.
 And of course, I will have all of these links in the show notes as well at imbusybeingawesome.com/episode21.

 Now before we leave, I want to share with you this week’s quote of the week, which comes from the one and only Marilyn Monroe.
 It reads:

 Don’t let your fear of failing triumph over the joy of participating.Marilyn Monroe

 So many of us are afraid of failing.
 We’re worried about what others will think.
 We’re worried about what we will think.
 And we’re worried about how we will feel.